 Senator L. Louise Lucas

-Senator Lucas was previously elected in June 1984 to serve the citizens of Portsmouth on the Portsmouth City Council where she was the top vote getter for that election, and the first African American woman to serve as Councilwoman.
-Senator L. Louise Lucas has been involved in social, civic and political activities most of her adult life and has served in elective office for 30 years.
+Senator Lucas was elected in June 1984 to serve the citizens of Portsmouth on the Portsmouth City Council where she was the top vote getter for that election, and the first African American woman to serve as Councilwoman.
+She has been involved in social, civic and political activities most of her adult life and has served in elective office for 32 years (1984-Present).

 Senator Lucas has served on various community boards, commissions, civic and service organizations such as: Golden Heritage Member and Past President NAACP; Charter Member, Martin Luther King Leadership Steering Committee; Member Norfolk State University Alumni Association and is also a member of the following organizations: Golden Life Member, Delta Sigma Theta Sorority, Incorporated; Member, Portsmouth Chapter Links, Inc.; Member, Brighton Light Chapter 118 Order of Eastern Star, Prince Hall Affiliation of Virginia.
 Senator Lucas has received countless awards and honors at the local, state and national level.

 Senator Lucas is the mother of one son, Jeffery Lee Lucas (deceased 04-05-05) and two daughters, Lisa L. Lucas-Burke and Theresa Lynn Lucas-Lamb who partner with her in various business entities operating in the Lucas Professional Center.
 She has five grandchildren, and three great-grandchildren.